zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ``string filter``
 Optional filter expression

 **Response**
 The response includes a status code and a response body containing a serialized collection of events.

-For a stream of type Simple, the following request will return a response with up to 100 events starting at 13:00 and extending forward toward the end of the stream:
+**Example**

       GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data
           ?startIndex=2017-11-23T13:00:00Z&count=100

+This request will return a response with up to 100 events starting at 13:00 and extending forward toward the end of the stream:

 **Response body**
 ```json